-The Board of Directors needs to encourage the creation of a positive environment towards suitable and effective control mechanisms within the Company.
+The Board of Directors encourages the creation of a positive environment towards suitable and effective control mechanisms within the Company.
 The suitability of the internal control system means that the internal control system is able to manage and mitigate identified risks in such a way that it allows the Company to realise its objectives.